veselosky/bluebucket/content/architecture-process.md

 An **archetype** is the canonical representation of an item in our archive.
 Archetypes are stored as JSON files in a dedicated subdirectory.
-An archetype contains metadata about the item, and pointers to all its assets.
+An archetype contains metadata about the item, and (usually) pointers to all its assets.
 Archetypes are the key assets of the Blue Bucket system, and their manipulation drives many of the processes, as explained below.

 A **template** is a file used to perform transformation of an archetype into an artifact.